robertlemmen/shelve9/README.md

 ### Make them come alive

 Books are much more than the text inside.
 Their weight and haptics make them a much more serious experience.
-The typesetting and layout support the message, The fact that they have physical reality makes them immediately feel more valuable.
+The typesetting and layout support the message.
+The fact that they have physical reality makes them immediately feel more valuable.
 It communicates that you need to make time and space, and invest focus on the contents.